bxqpvn/adventure-works/README.md

 >[!IMPORTANT]
->This exploration phase helped me understand how the tables connect and prepared the foundation for the more advanced queries in the next section.
+>This step helped me build a clear understanding of the database before moving on to more advanced queries.